jrengdahl/PDP-11/README.txt

 GCC
 ===

 Run build-13.sh.
-This will build and install the GCC compiler.
+This will build and install the GCC cross compiler.

 Set your PATH to include the PDP-11 compiler binaries, e.g.
 PATH=$HOME/PDP-11/pdp11-aout-13/bin:$PATH